 Dana said: “We like to make pizza for family parties.
 It’s super cheap and easy to make your own pizza crust; just flour, yeast, water, and a little oil and salt.
 Add in some sauce and toppings, and you have a great meal.
 Plus let the kids help by topping the pizzas.
 They’ll love being part of the action.

 You can always make French toast for breakfast with a loaf of French bread, a few eggs and some milk.
 This will feed a crowd.
-Another cheap breakfast is pancakes… add in some of your own maple syrup, and you’ll feeding the family on a budget.”
+Another cheap breakfast is pancakes… add in some of your own Maple Syrup from Scratch, and you’ll be feeding the family on a budget.”

 Drea said: “Make turkey broth from the bones, strain, and make turkey barley vegetable soup.
 Very healthy, homey, and cheap!”